adapdesign/newsreader/README.md

 ## Building NewsReader — a developer’s story

 It began as a weekend itch: build something useful that demonstrated end‑to‑end engineering — networking, offline, sync, and a little personalization.
-The idea settled on a compact goal: an offline‑first NewsReader with an admin panel, lightweight personalization, and a clean Android + web surface to show decisions and trade‑offs.
+The idea settled on a compact goal: an offline‑first NewsReader, lightweight personalization, and a clean Android + web surface to show decisions and trade‑offs.

 ### Day 1 — Project Skeleton